Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - A new plants is relative to a species not yet in our collection.

-  ..  admonition:: last minute species
+  ..  admonition:: Last minute species
       :class: toggle

          We start this from the Accession window and it's very simple, just